sbjoshi/iith-logo/README.md

 # iith-logo
 IITH Logo and Letterhead in LaTeX

-Use the following command to compile:
+Use the following command to compile if you want logo to appear with "Indian Institute of Technology" in Hindi and English in appropriate fonts below the logo image:

     xelatex iith-lh.tex
+    xelatex iith-lh-everypage.tex

+Use the following command to compile if you just want the logo image, without the text below:

+    latex iith-lh.tex
+    latex iith-lh-everypage.tex

 Requires the following fonts: